Roles

 - Redundant permissions are rejected.
 For example, if a user already has read-write on

-- Permissions can be escalated.
+/a, granting read-only on/a/bis unnecessary (the broader permission already covers it). - Permissions can be escalated.
 For example, if a user has read-only on

-/a, you can grant read-write on /a/b to give them write access to a specific subtree.
+/a, you can grant read-write on/a/bto give them write access to a specific subtree.